PyChina/weekly/content/Issue/issue-369.md

 - [New Features Planned for Python 4.0 (段子)](https://pycoders.com/link/1651/web)
     + CHARLES LEIFER

-“All new libraries and standard lib modules must include the phrase “for humans” somewhere in their title.”
-“Type-hinting has been extended to provide even fewer tangible benefits.
-This new and “nerfed” type hinting will be called type whispering.”
+"All new libraries and standard lib modules must include the phrase "for humans" somewhere in their title."
+"Type-hinting has been extended to provide even fewer tangible benefits.
+This new and "nerfed" type hinting will be called type whispering."

 - [用以 Python 的 Wolfram 客户端库发布](https://pycoders.com/link/1628/web)
     + WOLFRAM.COM